-The following definitions are taken from Working Together to Safeguard Children (2018).
-In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, honour-based violence, forced marriage or female genital mutilation.
-To support the local context, all staff have access to Surrey's Effective Family Resilience and Levels of Need document.
+The following definitions are taken from Working Together to Safeguard Children (2023).
+In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, honour-based violence, forced marriage or female genital mutilation (FGM).
+To support the local context, all staff have access to Surrey's Continuum of Need Matrix.